Yann-CV/vintage-models/README.md

 et al. demonstrated the effectiveness of using transformer architectures for image classification tasks, challenging the dominance of convolutional neural networks.

+### Autoencoder

+- Variational Autoencoder (VAE): VAEs, introduced for image generation by Kingma and Welling in 2013, are probabilistic generative models.
+VAEs learn a probabilistic mapping from the input space to a latent space, enabling the generation of new samples by sampling from the latent space.

 ## How to run the code